How effective is your marketing? Until you start this important element of your business, your business will not really be started…

 Short Sales

-Social Media: A new way to get your message out: Facebook, Twitter, YouTube
+Social Media: Get your message out: Facebook, Twitter, YouTube.

 Structural Damage: Once you know what you’re doing, you can buy at a rock bottom pricing.